 For shooting different events that require varying focus points, Focus Racking helps in smoothly transitioning from one focus point to another while the video is being recorded.
 With this, you attain a well shot, high quality picture where the focus is on all the right places at the right time with no important movements or portions missed out by the viewer, which provides quite a realistic experience.

 A 24.2 Megapixel CMOS (APS-C) sensor is known for high-resolution images and the DIGIC 6 Image Processor delivers excellent processing speed.
 And to top it all off, the camera has a wide ISO range which offers brilliant results even in low light surroundings.

-To make the photographer’s life easier, this camera comes with a convenient built-in wireless system that shoot remotely using Canon’s camera connect app.
+To make the photographer’s life easier, this camera comes with a convenient built-in wireless system that shoots remotely using Canon’s camera connect app.
 This feature can prove extremely useful for wildlife photographers who risk their lives and travel to the most dangerous areas of the jungle to capture the reality of life.
 This can also reduce the risk and provide professional photographers with their desired results.

-The 80D would score less points than the 70D if compared with the latter in terms of sensitivity range.
+The 80D would score fewer points than the 70D if compared with the latter in terms of the sensitivity range.
 The ISO battle is won by the 70D since there’s a significant 25% increase in pixel density when it comes to the 80D.
 The autofocus feature, on the other hand, is 80D’s strength.